anthonywu/anthonywu/README.md

 - 🏝️ Enjoying a sabbatical from full time work after continuously working since 2004
 - ✈️ Based in San Francisco, but frequently traveling
-- 👨🏻‍💻 Contributing to OSS after a ~9 year OSS hiatus due to working at [🤫🤐](https://www.apple.com/)
+- 👨🏻‍💻 Contributing to OSS after a ~9 year OSS hiatus due to working at [ Big Fruit Inc](https://www.apple.com/)
 - ✨ Evaluating every AI-assisted CLI and IDE available to find their strengths
 - 🌟 Frequently starring, cloning, and contributing to repos w/Python, GenAI, LLM and Local-First software stacks